YU000jp/logseq-plugin-template-js/README.md

    - `manifest.json` sample: <https://github.com/logseq/marketplace/blob/master/packages/logseq-dev-theme/manifest.json>
       - If accessing external files, manifest.json: "effect" property to true (`"effect": true`) for unblock by CORS policy
    - `icon.png` or other `icon.svg`
 1. Make a pull request.
 After posting, wait a few days for a response.
-They are checked, merged and published.
+They are checked and merged.
 1. it will be published to the marketplace later.

 ## Link